Dpdl-io/DpdlEngine/doc/Dpdl_howto.md

 This offers some advantages compared to the standard 'include(..)' function.
 In this case the script is executed within a dedicated interpreter instance and is therefore better for example in a multi-threaded scenario or in the case more DpdlExtensions are loaded and executed.

+Note that function calls to dpdl script loaded objects must include the base name of the script loaded.
+This approach has been chosen for better readability and also due to performance improvements.

 Example (main)
 ```c
 struct myA {